-Quality of Work
+Ouality of Work

 Division of Professional Studies-Work offered for graduate credit must exhibit the degree of ability and achievement accepted on a graduate level.
-For the Master of Ministry and the Specialist in Ministry the student must maintain an overall average of B. No grades below C will satisfy degree requirements.
-For the Master of Divinity curriculum, no course with a grade below

-C is applicable toward graduation requirements; the student must maintain an overall grade point average of 2.6 on a four-point scale.
+For the Master of Ministry the student must maintain an overall average of B. No grades below C will satisfy degree requirements.
+For the Master of Divinity curriculum, no course with a grade below C is applicable toward graduation requirements; the student must maintain an overall grade point average of 2.6 on a four-point scale.

-For the Doctor of Pastoral Theology and Doctor of Ministry programs a B average must be maintained with a maximum of six credits of C grades to be included in the requirements for the degrees.
-Moreover, an additional grade of C or a grade of D or F disqualifies a student as a candidate for the Doctor of Pastoral Theology and Doctor of Ministry programs.
+For the Doctor of Ministry program a minimum B average must be maintained with a maximum of 6 credits of C grades to be included in the requirements for the degree.
+Moreover, an additional grade of C or a grade of D or F disqualifies a student as a candidate for the Doctor of Ministry program.
+Doctor of Ministry candidates are expected to maintain a consistently high level of academic performance.

 Division of Graduate Studies-For the Master of Arts and the Doctor of Philosophy programs, an average grade of B must be maintained.
-A maximum of six hours of C grades may be earned.
+A maximum of 6 credits of C grades may be earned.
 Furthermore, an additional grade of C or a grade of D or F disqualifies a student as a candidate for the Master of Arts or the Doctor of Philosophy programs.

-A limited amount of work toward the Doctor of Philosophy degree may be taken in seminars involving individual research under faculty supervision with weekly faculty/student conferences.
-Such courses must be arranged with the faculty member involved and with the Dean of the Seminary and Graduate School of Religion.
+A limited amount of work toward the Doctor of Philosophy degree may be taken in seminars involving individual research under faculty supervision.
+Such courses must be arranged with the faculty member involved and with the dean of the Seminary & Graduate School of Religion.
 This special provision is for a student who submits an unusually good transcript and who has demonstrated, on the graduate level, much ability and initiative in research.

-For the Doctor of Philosophy degree, the student must successfully pass a series of comprehensive examinations in which he will be expected to demonstrate adequately his mastery of the subject and literature in the field of his concentration.
+For the Doctor of Philosophy degree, the student must successfully pass a series of comprehensive examinations in which he will be expected to demonstrate adequately his mastery of the subject and literature in the field of his specialization.